alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 Created for the Local Government Association (LGA), the Inventory format is only suitable for local authority data.
 DataShare created the format and ESD provides an [XML schema](http://schemas.opendata.esd.org.uk/Inventory) which will check if there are any errors in the inventory before it is harvested.

-The data.gov.uk harvester needs the full URL for the inventory XML file to work.
+The data.gov.uk directory harvester needs the full URL for the inventory XML file to work.

 Refer to the [Inventory documentation for more information](http://schemas.esd.org.uk/inventory/InventoryGuidance.pdf).